michaeltelford/wgit/README.md

 tables.first.class  # => Nokogiri::XML::Element
 ```

-For more information on what's possible with each Nokogiri object, see the [documentation](https://www.rubydoc.info/github/sparklemotion/nokogiri).

 **Extension Notes**:

-- Any links should be mapped into `Wgit::Url` objects, Url's are treated as Strings when being inserted into the database.
+- Any links should be mapped into `Wgit::Url` objects; Url's are treated as Strings when being inserted into the database.
-- Any object like a Nokogiri object will not be inserted into the database, its up to you to map each object to a native type e.g. String, Boolean etc.
+- Any object (like a Nokogiri object) will not be inserted into the database, its up to you to map each object into a native type e.g. `Boolean, Array` etc.

 ## Gotchas